Custom printed packaging designed by designers within our Roastar Designer Network

 7. Please add any tips or advice you’d like to share!

-Your Brand and Your Logo is for Your Client.
+Your brand and your logo are for your client.
 Creating and understanding your buyer persona will help to create a visual representation that talks to them and makes them connect to your brand.
 Don’t rely solely on your judgment.
 Present the logo in different contexts and get opinions from others.

 Simplicity is the key.
 The best logos are simple, memorable, and easily recognizable in any format, size, and application.